ptarselco/BlackHorsePuzzle-Public/README.md

 ## 🎁 Rewards

 5. **🎩 Prize:** Hat (Download it and become a Cowboy!)
-6. **✨ Bonus:** Score 1000 = Additional 10 seconds of playtime in 20 Puzzles *(Coming Soon)*
+6. **✨ Bonus:** level01Score 1000 = Additional 10 seconds of playtime in 20 Puzzles *(Coming Soon)*
-   _⚠️ Do not log out to keep your score.
-Always concentrate if you want your score to increase._
+   _⚠️ Do not log out to keep your level01Score.
+Always concentrate if you want your level01Score to increase._

 ---